bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: *wnt16* is involved in the morphogenetic movements of gastrulation in sea urchin [@Martinez-Bartolome2019-kk].-->
 <!--TODO: In T. transversa it is expressed around the sides of the blastopore and could be involved in blastopore closure.-->

-*wnt7* is also expressed at the interface of another boundary, between the subterminal and terminal portion of the pedicle lobe.
+*wnt7* is also expressed at the interface of another brachiopod boundary between the subterminal and terminal portion of the pedicle lobe.
 During development, the anterior portion of the pedicle lobe gives rise to the posterior portion of the juvenile body while the posterior portion of the pedicle lobe gives rise to the juvenile pedicle [@Stricker1985-vf].
 In the late gastrula, these two territories are demarcated on the ventral side by *wnt1* anteriorly and *wnt5* posteriorly with *wnt7* expressed in between ({@fig:doubles}G,H and {!@fig:summary}A).
 Indicating that *wnt7* may have a common role in the establishment of the boundaries between body domains.